radius-project/docs/docs/content/operations/control-plane/observability/logging/fluentd/index.md

     - [fluentd-config-map.yaml](fluentd-config-map.yaml)
     - [fluentd-radius-with-rbac.yaml](fluentd-radius-with-rbac.yaml)

-    > Note: If you already have Fluentd running in your cluster, please enable the nested json parser so that it can parse JSON-formatted logs from radius.
+    _Note: If you already have Fluentd running in your cluster, enable the nested json parser so that it can parse JSON-formatted logs from radius._

     Apply the configurations to your cluster: